tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingReadAPITests.md

             Applications can filter events returned to return only completed in the first instance, but users must be able to view all events.
         </td>
         <td>
-            Given my application has the appropriate permission<br>
+            <b>GIVEN</b> my application has the appropriate permission<br>
-            And my application is providing an NHI with multiple immunisation events that include events with a status of 'not-done' and a status reason (e.g. declined by parent)<br>
+            AND my application is providing an NHI with multiple immunisation events that include events with a status of 'not-done' and a status reason (e.g. declined by parent)<br>
-            When an API call is made<br>
+            <b>WHEN</b> an API call is made<br>
-            Then the application is able to display all events returned
+            <b>THEN</b> the application is able to display all events returned
         </td>
         <td>
             Input NHI: <b>ZKL2308</b><br>